RamiJ3mli/Easings/README.md

 <img src="art/home.gif" width="32%" /> <img src="art/editor.gif" width="32%" />
 <br/>
-Until a demo would be released on Play, you can execute the sample and see the library's custom interpolators in action. <br/>
+Until a demo gets released on Play, you can execute the sample and see the library's custom interpolators in action. <br/>
-You can also experiment with the path interpolator editor to get the control points that would allow you to have a custom interpolator using `PathInterpolatorCompat.create(x1, y1, x2, y2)`.
+You can also experiment with the path interpolator editor to get the control points for a custom interpolator using `PathInterpolatorCompat.create(x1, y1, x2, y2)`.

 ## SETUP